TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/project.md

 | Keeps track of measure using return statements | 15  |
 | **Sub total**                                                   | 45  |
 | **Total**                                                       | 70 |

+#### Copyright Note
+The above is adapted from the earsketch teaching resources.